GVAC & GVA Financial Policies and Procedures

 5.0 FINANCIAL EMERGENCIES If the Academy or Collaborative Board determines, during any budget year, that the anticipated revenues and amounts appropriated for expenditure in the budget exceed actual revenues available, the Board(s) may declare a fiscal emergency.
 Such declaration shall require the affirmative vote of two-thirds of the members of the Board(s).

-The GVA and GVCC Board(s) will determine if a special session of the GVCC budget committee, and/or a school-based committee is appropriate and what actions should be taken.
+The GVA and GVAC Board(s) will determine if a special session of the GVAC budget committee, and/or a school-based committee is appropriate and what actions should be taken.

 Legal Ref: C.R.S.
 22-44-115.5

-6.0 GRANTS FROM PRIVATE SOURCES Only the Principal, Chief Executive Officer or their respective Boards may accept grants, gifts or bequests on behalf of the Academy or the Collaborative.
+6.0 GRANTS FROM PRIVATE SOURCES Only the Principal, Executive Director or their respective Boards may accept grants, gifts or bequests on behalf of the Academy or the Collaborative.
 The title to all gifts, grants and bequests to the Academy or to the Collaborative shall rest with the respective organization.
-All gifts and grants shall be consistent with the GVCC and GVA mission, applicable requirements of Section 501c3 of the Internal Revenue Code, and timely reported to the appropriate Board of Directors.
+All gifts and grants shall be consistent with the GVAC and GVA mission, applicable requirements of Section 501c3 of the Internal Revenue Code, and timely reported to the appropriate Board of Directors.

 7.0 DEPOSITORY OF FUNDS All revenue received by the School shall be deposited in an official bank or banks as designated by the Chief Financial Officer.
 Such financial institutions must qualify as eligible public depositories in accordance with state law.